Jackie Shaw - Research Fellow

 ‘Seeing’ Conflicts at the Margins: Understanding Community Experiences Through Social Research and Digital Narrative in Kenya and Madagascar

-Where Does the Research Knowledge Lie in Participatory Visual Processes?Visual Methodologies Journal (forthcoming)
+Where Does the Research Knowledge Lie in Participatory Visual Processes?Visual Methodologies Journal (2017)

 Innovative Methods for Research on Social and Political Action in Fragile and Conflict-Affected SettingsIDS Working Paper 487 (2017)